rockys-project/NYC-Property-Sale-Price-prediction/README.md

 ### Context
-This dataset is a record of every building or building unit (apartment, etc.) sold in the New York City property market over a 12-month period.
+This dataset is a record of every building or building unit (apartment, etc.) sold in the New York City property market over a 12-month period from September 2016 to September 2017.

 ### Content
 This dataset contains the location, address, type, sale price, and sale date of building units sold.
 A reference on the trickier fields: